harrypm/FL2K-TBC-Player/README.md

 # Usage

-As its an VGA R-G-B adapter there is 3 ADC's
+As its an VGA R-G-B adapter so there is 3 ADC's

 To play a file on an ADC channel you do -R for red -G for green and -B for blue